 I like how detailed the knowledge base is.
 There’s a page for every feature of Adaware, and it’s pretty easy to understand and follow.
 Helpful screenshots show how each feature works and the instructions are pretty concise.

 The support forum is disappointing, though.
 There are rarely any new posts in there, and when new posts are made, it takes a long time for them to get any responses.

-The FAQ page is also disappointing.
+The FAQ page isn’t great either.
 When you click on it, it simply redirects you to the support forum, where there’s a FAQ category with only two posts, both of which are from users that asked for help.

 Malwarebytes also doesn’t have phone or live chat support, which is a letdown.
 However, it does offer email support, a knowledge base, and a 24/7 chatbot that lets you quickly search the knowledge base.